weekendesk/nodegate/README.md

 ![Nodegate usage](assets/images/schema-readme.png)

 This plugin will help you to solve the well known problem of [API management][url-wiki-api-management].
-Some people are doing this by themselves, others by using complex tools or services, but even with this kind of systems you will have to program some mechanics. **Nodegate** help you to programmatically configure, develop and run your API gateway, in the simple way.
+Some people are doing this by themselves, others by using complex tools or services.
+But even with this kind of systems you will have to program some mechanics. **Nodegate** help you to programmatically configure, develop and run your API gateway, in the simple way.